-- Exam home pages for each preliminary exam on the SOA website, which include syllabus details, learning objectives and reading for not only each exam, but each specific exam sitting dates as syllabus changes may be made throughout the year, as well as past exam questions and solutions and sample videos and solutions
+- Exam home pages for each preliminary exam on the SOA and CAS websites.
+These pages include syllabus details, learning objectives and reading for each exam, as well as specific exam sitting dates, past exam questions, solutions, sample videos and solutions

 - Study manuals that condense and explain the entire syllabus material and typically provide many sample exam questions with solutions, like ASM and ACTEX

 - Flashcards to help with the memorization of critical equations and other material.

 - Video lessons, online courses and live seminars, taught by leading actuarial science educators that explain the entire syllabus material and include exam questions and solutions.
 ACTEX Learning offers review courses for P & FM.

 - Practice tests that seek to replicate what you’ll face during a real exam with detailed solutions provided.

 - Many other specialty products such as the Calculus Review guide designed specifically to prepare actuarial students for SOA Exam P.

 Obtain the right study materials

-Students can save a huge amount of time and energy, and significantly increase your odds of passing your first exam(s) by purchasing supplemental actuarial study materials for each exam.
+Students can save a huge amount of time and energy, and significantly increase their odds of passing their first exam(s), by purchasing supplemental actuarial study materials.
 There are many competing products offered by distinguished actuarial authors and publishers – as far as purchasing additional materials goes, it is impossible to make a “wrong” choice.
-To help you make your choices, online samples of many of these products can be viewed prior to purchase.
-Another option to help you select the right materials for you is to contact the bookstore and ask for a recommendation.
-Calling their support by phone because allows for more “give and take” and gives you the opportunity to ask more questions than e–mail.
-The three primary bookstores specializing in actuarial study materials are:
+To help you make the most effective selection, online samples of many of these products can be viewed prior to purchase.
+Another option is to contact the bookstore and ask for a recommendation.
+Calling for support by phone allows for more “give and take,” and gives you the opportunity to ask more questions than e–mail.
+The two primary bookstores specializing in actuarial study materials are: